Jarozin/OOP_study/README.md

 # OOP_study
-ducks - strategy design pattern
+1) ducks - strategy design pattern - defines a family of algorithms, encapsulates each one, and makes them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.